doublerebel/whycoffeescript.com/README.md

 A recent project is 8500 lines of CoffeeScript, compiling to 14000 in JavaScript.
 No linting, little debugging, less keystrokes.
 I raised my rates by 1/3 when I learned Coffee.
 When I became good at it, I raised them by another third.
 My clients are happy because I complete projects faster.
 So are my friends, and my bank account.  *(Plus, better efficiency means less electricity wasted on long hours, and [I love sustainability](http://designersaccord.org).)*  Anecdotal, but many feel the same way:

-"And I believe the vast majority of JS developers will see productivity gains by embracing CoffeeScript." [\[6\]](http://www.quora.com/CoffeeScript/What-are-disadvantages-of-using-CoffeeScript "What are disadvantages of using CoffeeScript?").
+"And I believe the vast majority of JS developers will see productivity gains by embracing CoffeeScript." [\[6\]](http://www.quora.com/CoffeeScript/What-are-disadvantages-of-using-CoffeeScript/answer/Trevor-Burnham "Trevor Burnham answers: What are disadvantages of using CoffeeScript?").

 "...easier to read and a lot faster to produce." [\[7\]](http://www.ibm.com/developerworks/web/library/j-coffeescript/index.html "Functional JavaScript with CoffeeScript and Node")